WeblateOrg/weblate/docs/quick.rst

    Git repository and selects which files to translate.
 See :ref:`subproject` for more details.

    The important fields here being subproject name, Git repository address and mask for finding translatable files.
-Weblate supports wide range of formats including Gettext PO files, Android resource strings, OS X string properties , Java properties or Qt Linguist files, see :ref:`formats` for more details.
+Weblate supports wide range of formats including Gettext PO files, Android resource strings, OS X string properties, Java properties or Qt Linguist files, see :ref:`formats` for more details.

 #.
 Once above is completed (it can be lengthy process depending on size of